 The result of an adjudication is binding.
 If a party refuses to comply with a decision they can be taken to court where it will be enforced (as long as the Decision was properly made) by means of a court order for summary judgment.
 The enforcement process takes place much more quickly than ‘normal’ court proceedings.
 There are only very limited grounds on which enforcement can be resisted and the vast majority of decisions are enforced.
 The court generally does not look at whether an adjudicator’s decision is right or wrong, so will enforce a decision unless the adjudicator did not have power (jurisdiction) to make it or there was some breach of the relevant rules.

-The result of an adjudication is binding until a final decision by a court or arbitrator.
-In that instance the entire dispute is decided again from the very beginning.
+The result of an adjudication is binding, but it can be re-decided by a court or arbitrator if one party wishes.
+If that happens, then the entire dispute is decided again from the very beginning.
 This is expensive and time-consuming and rarely occurs.

 Arbitration is a form of adversarial dispute resolution that is an alternative to court proceedings.
 It must be agreed by the parties either in the contract itself or at a later stage.
 Where there is an agreement to Arbitrate, court proceedings can only be started in limited circumstances.
 Much like Adjudication there must be a clear dispute to be arbitrated upon.
 Arbitration is more like court proceedings than Adjudication; it is a more formal process, takes longer and costs more than Adjudication.
 It does however provide a result that not only is binding and enforceable but also can only be challenged on very limited grounds and, unlike Adjudicators, Arbitrators can decide that parties must pay each other’s own costs.